Hi This page is a work in progress. As I find new things that I think would be useful to know I will add them.

 Italian Income Tax

 Energy is very expensive in Italy.
 It is four times as much as any other country in Europe.
 When buying a house, keep this in mind.
 Town gas, electric and water is cheaper.
 Many people heat with wood.
 We have a “stuffa” or pellet stove which helps a lot to keep this old building warm.
 When you buy ask for the energy rating.
 Older houses are not insulated.
 Houses are rated from A+ to G, A+ being the most energy efficient.

-You must read your own meter and report it to the utilities to avoid a big bill to settle your account.
+In some areas you must read your own meter and report it to the utilities to avoid a big bill to settle your account.
+In larger cities the meters are self-reporting.

 There is a TV tax which is added to your electric bill every year.

-Real Estate is not taxed for the house you live in full time, or your prima casa, so we pay no taxes.
+Real Estate is not taxed for the house you live in full time, or your prima casa, AND you have Residency…so we pay no taxes.

 We have to pay a garbage tax semi-annually.
+You can also pay all at one time.
 If you don’t get a bill, inquire at your Comune.

 Car tax – In our second year we found out we owed car tax!
 For two years!
 Just an example of how you can get blindsided here.
 So be sure to ask when you buy a car.